 - Slide film 6-8 stops

-35mm film that comes in canisters is used by the Nikon FE2.
-In addition, it’s the best-selling type of film and occasionally described as 135 film.
+The Nikon FE2 takes 35mm film that comes in canisters.
+It is also the best-selling film format and is on occasion referred to as 135 film.

-Almost all available 35mm film sold these days has DX encoding on the canister.
-This lets electronically controlled cameras to automatically detect and set the ISO when the film canister is loaded into the camera.
+Most new 35mm film sold currently has DX encoding.
+This allows cameras to automatically detect and set the ISO of the film put in the camera.

-The ASA/ISO on the Nikon FE2 is required to be dialed in manually.
-This means that DX-coding doesn't serve a purpose for the camera.
+ASA (ISO) on the Nikon FE2 is required to be dialed in manually.
+As a result DX-coding will not matter.

-You will find only a few possible choices for where to have 35mm film processed.
-For a more detailed explanation of the possible choices read my guide on Where to Get Film Developed.
+There are a few options for where to have 35mm film processed.
+For a more thorough discussion of the choices take a look at my article on Where to Develop Film.